The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 This holiday is a combination of Portugal's Emerald Coast, which is 2L2G and is offered at Grade 4 and Grade 6 and Wilderness Parks of Northern Portugal, which is offered at Grade 6.

 First week: The Grade 4 walking programme includes full and half day walks at a moderate pace over undulating terrain and may include an element of sightseeing as well.
 Walks are generally between 9kms-16kms/6 miles-8.5 miles a day with ascents/descents between minimal and 270m.
-The maximum altitude reached on this holiday is approx. 800m.
+The maximum altitude reached on this grade in the first week is approx. 800m.
 See the Itinerary section for more information.
 The Grade 6 programme includes full day walks on mostly well looked after paths.
 Walks are generally between 15kms and 20kms/8 miles-11 miles a day with cumulative ascents/descents between 200m and 600m.
-The walks are often extensions of the grade 4 walks and apart from very occasional rough or steep ground do not in general involve terrain which you would normally expect to encounter on a grade 6 holiday.The maximum altitude reached on this holiday is roughly 800m.
+The walks are often extensions of the grade 4 walks and apart from very occasional rough or steep ground do not in general involve terrain which you would normally expect to encounter on a grade 6 holiday.The maximum altitude reached on this grade during the first week of the holiday is roughly 800m.
 See the Itinerary section for more information.

 Second week: This Grade 6 holiday includes walks between five and six hours on hilly terrain that is often rough underfoot, and with steep sections on many paths.
 Some days will be energetic, as we ramble through unspoilt scenery and quiet villages.
-On most days we will cover a distance of around 7-9 miles on foot, ascents will vary between 300 to 500m.
-Descents will vary from 100m to 600m.
-The maximum altitude reached on this holiday is 1205m.
+On most days we will cover a distance of around 7-9 miles on foot, ascents and descents will vary from 200m - 1000m.
+The maximum altitude reached on the second week of the holiday is 1205m.

 FLEXI-Walking We are able to offer opt out points on most of the walks on this holiday, giving you the flexibility of walking the entire day's route or opting out if wish, catching up with the group later in the day.
 See the Itinerary section for more information.